neclimdul/marketo-rest/docs/Lead/Api/BulkExportActivitiesApi.md

     // This is optional, `GuzzleHttp\Client` will be used as default. new GuzzleHttp\Client()
 );
-$status = array("status_example"); // string[] | Comma separated list of statuses to filter on.
+$status = array('status_example'); // string[] | Comma separated list of statuses to filter on.
 $batch_size = 56; // int | The batch size to return.
 The max and default value is 300.
-$next_page_token = "next_page_token_example"; // string | A token will be returned by this endpoint if the result set is greater than the batch size and can be passed in a subsequent call through this parameter.
+$next_page_token = 'next_page_token_example'; // string | A token will be returned by this endpoint if the result set is greater than the batch size and can be passed in a subsequent call through this parameter.
 See Paging Tokens for more info.

 try {
     $result = $apiInstance->getExportActivitiesUsingGET($status, $batch_size, $next_page_token);